Superconductivity in W3Re2C with chiral structure: Results and Discussion

 Figure \ref{fig.2}(a) shows temperature dependence of $\rho(T)$ under various magnetic fields up to 9 T. With increasing field, the $T_{c}^{\rm onset}$ gradually shifts to lower temperatures.
 When $\mu_{0}$\textit{H} $\geq$ 8 T, no superconducting transition can be observed above 2 K. Interestingly, the $\rho(T)$ curves under fields show a sharp drop just below $T_c$ then followed by a tail at lower temperature region.
 In addition, with field larger than 3 T, the dip structure appears in $\rho(T)$ curves.
-A similar phenomenon has been observed previously in RbCa$_{2}$Fe$_{4}$As$_{4}$F$_{2}$ and YBa$_{2}$Cu$_{3}$O$_{y}$ single crystals \cite{Xing,Shibata}.
-In fact, such anomalous behavior has also been observed in other carbon-containing $\beta$-Mn-type superconductors \cite{Xiao,Kawashima}.
-This phenomenon may be attributed to the formation of a vortex slush phase in W$_{3}$Re$_{2}$C. This intermediate phase exhibits a partial first-order transition from the vortex liquid to a short-range ordered vortex lattice.
-Subsequent cooling induces a second-order transition into a vortex glass state \cite{Xing}.
-The upper critical field $\mu_{0}H_{c2}(T)$ was determined using the criteria of 10 \%, 50 \% and 90 \% of the normal-state resistivity $\rho_{n}$ just above the superconducting transition, as shown in Fig. \ref{fig.2}(b).
-It can be seen that three $\mu_{0}H_{c2}(T)$ curves increases with decreasing temperature, and the $\mu_{0}H_{c2,\rm onset}(T)$ curve exhibits a slope $\frac{d\mu_{0}H_{c2}}{dT}\vert_{T_{c}^{\rm onset}(0)}$ = -2.25 T K$^{-1}$, where $T_{c}^{\rm onset}(0)$ is the superconducting onset transition temperature at zero field.
+A similar phenomenon has been observed previously in RbCa$_{2}$Fe$_{4}$As$_{4}$F$_{2}$ and YBa$_{2}$Cu$_{3}$O$_{y}$ single crystals \cite{Xing,Zhu2022,Shibata}.
+In fact, such anomalous behavior has also been observed in other carbon-containing $\beta$-Mn-type superconductors \cite{Xiao,Kawashima,Zhu2022}.
+This phenomenon could be ascribed to either the formation of a vortex slush phase,\cite{Xing} or the presence of precipitates at grain boundaries that create weak links between superconducting grains.\cite{Xiao,Zhu2022} The upper critical field $\mu_{0}H_{c2}(T)$ was determined using the criteria of 10 \%, 50 \% and 90 \% of the normal-state resistivity $\rho_{n}$ just above the superconducting transition, as shown in Fig. \ref{fig.2}(b).
+It can be seen that three $\mu_{0}H_{c2}(T)$ curves increase with decreasing temperature, and the $\mu_{0}H_{c2,\rm onset}(T)$ curve exhibits a slope $\frac{d\mu_{0}H_{c2}}{dT}\vert_{T_{c}^{\rm onset}(0)}$ = -2.25 T K$^{-1}$, where $T_{c}^{\rm onset}(0)$ is the superconducting onset transition temperature at zero field.
 Furthermore, the $\mu_{0}H_{c2,\rm onset}(T)$ curve can be fitted well by using the Werthamer-Helfand-Hohenberg (WHH) model (green line) \cite{Werthamer}, yielding a value of $\mu_{0}H_{c2,\rm onset}(0)$ = 9.95(4) T with $T_{c}$ = 6.38(1) K. This $T_{c}$ is close to that obtained from resistivity measurement.
 Because the Pauli limiting field $\mu_{0}H_{c2}^{P}(0)$ = 1.84$T_{c}$ = 11.46 T \cite{Aharoni} is larger than $\mu_{0}H_{c2,\rm onset}(0)$, it suggests that the orbital depairing effect should be dominant in W$_{3}$Re$_{2}$C. Using the fitted value of $\mu_{0}H_{c2,\rm onset}(0)$, the Ginzburg-Landau (GL) coherence length $\xi_{\rm GL}(0)$ calculated from the equation $\xi_{\rm GL} = \sqrt{\Phi_{0}/2\pi\mu_{0}H_{c2}}$ (where $\Phi_{0} = h/2e$ is the flux quantum) is 5.44(1) nm.